ZHEJIANG DEXIANG SPECIAL FABRIC & CLOTHING CO., LTD.

 At DomexSafety.com, our arc flash shirts, pants, and coveralls are engineered and tested to deliver ATPV ≥ 8 cal/cm² and beyond.

-Each piece meets EN ISO 11612, EN 1149-5, and NFPA 70E standards — providing long-lasting protection, comfort, and peace of mind for frontline workers.
+For distributors and contractors sourcing certified PPE through safety workwear wholesale channels, our garments provide reliable compliance with EN ISO 11612, EN 1149-5, and NFPA 70E standards—ensuring long-term protection, comfort, and peace of mind for frontline workers.

 References